 2. Hungarian Parliament Building

 The Hungarian Parliament Building is impressive.
-There are many stunning buildings in Budapest but few if any are more jaw-dropping than the parliament building.
+There are many stunning buildings in Budapest but few if any are more jaw-dropping than the Hungarian Parliament building.

-Built in 1902, the Hungarian Parliament is the third-largest parliament building in the world.
+Built in 1902 along the Danube River, the Hungarian Parliament is the third-largest parliament building in the world.
 It boasts 691 interior rooms, 10 courtyards, and 12.5 miles of staircase.
+On display in its domed Hexagonal Hall is the Crown of St. Stephen, the royal Hungarian crown that commemorates the first Christian king of Hungary.

 We admired it only from the outside but if you’d like to go in, then you can buy tickets on the Hungarian National Assembly website or book a guided tour.
-Based on what I’ve read, parliament tours are popular so it’s a good idea to book tickets in advance.
+Based on what I’ve read, Hungarian Parliament tours are popular so it’s a good idea to book tickets in advance.

 3. Shoes on the Danube Bank

-Located a short walk from the Parliament building is this haunting memorial dedicated to the Jews executed by the Hungarian Nazi Party.
+Located along the Danube, just a short walk from the Hungarian Parliament building is this haunting memorial dedicated to the Jews executed by the Hungarian Nazi Party during World War II.

-It depicts cast-iron shoes in different styles and sizes to represent the thousands of Jews shot by the Arrow Cross Party from 1944-1945.
+Shoes on the Danube Bank depicts cast-iron shoes in different styles and sizes to represent the thousands of Jews shot by the Arrow Cross Party during World War II.
 Shoes were a valuable commodity during the war so victims were made to remove them before being shot into the Danube River.

 4. St. Stephen’s Basilica

 St. Stephen’s Basilica is the biggest church in Budapest.
-It houses the mummified hand of Stephen I – Hungary’s first king – and is considered the most sacred Catholic church in the country.
+Located just a short walk from the Hungarian State Opera House, it’s home to the mummified hand of Stephen I – Hungary’s first king – and is considered the most sacred Catholic church in the country.

 5. Great Synagogue